Collective attack free controlled quantum key agreement without quantum memory: Introduction

 To the best of our knowledge, in 2004, Zhou et al. proposed the first QKA scheme \citep{ZZX04}, in which two users use to apply quantum teleportation to agree on an identical key.
 However, in 2009, Tsai and Hwang \citep{TH09} pointed out that in Zhou et al.'s protocol, one party can fully influence the shared key and then distribute that key to another party without being detected.
 Thus, the protocol was not fair.
 In fact, Zhou et al. protocol was not even secure and the same was established in Ref. \citep{CT+11} in 2011.
 Two years later, Shi and Zhou presented the first multiparty QKA (MQKA) protocol based on entanglement swapping \citep{SZ13}.
 Unfortunately, Shi and Zhou's scheme was also found to be insecure \citep{LG+13}.
 In between, Chong et al. presented a QKA protocol based on the BB84 protocol, utilizing delay measurement technology and an authenticated classical channel \citep{CH10}.
 Later, several two-party QKA protocols were generalized to MQKA protocols \citep{LG+13,SA+14,XW+14,HM15}, and these MQKA protocols can be divided into three categories \citep{LX+16}; tree type \citep{XW+14}, complete-graph-type \citep{LG+13}, and circle-type (\citep{LZ+21} and Refs. therein).
 The last type is more feasible to implement and has higher efficiency.
+In fact, quantum conference key agreement (QCKA) and MQKA have become active areas of research \citep{MGK+20,PHU+23}.
+These technologies utilize differential phase reference method \citep{IH24} or discrete variable entangled quantum states.
+Recent experimental progress in QCKA has been demonstrated by Proietti et al. \citep{PHG+21}.
+Additionally, efforts to achieve mutually authenticated QKA using new schemes have been explored by Wang et al. \citep{WZL24}.